MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-bot-configuration.md

 ![Test In Web Chat](./media/test-in-webchat.png)

-If the bot responds with the expected output, go to [Bot does not work in Web Chat](#bot-does-not-work-in-web-chat).
+If the bot does not respond with the expected output, go to [Bot does not work in Web Chat](#bot-does-not-work-in-web-chat).
 Otherwise, go to [Bot works in Web Chat but not in other channels](#bot-works-in-web-chat-but-not-in-other-channels).

 ## Bot does not work in Web Chat